tomjoht/learnapidoc/_includes/content/activities/postman_request.md

     <img src="https://idratherbewritingmedia.com/images/api/postmanopenweatherapi.png" class="medium"/>

 	  When you add these parameters, they appear as a query string to the endpoint URL in the GET box.
-For example, your endpoint will now look like this: `https://api.openweathermap.org/data/2.5/weather?zip=95050&units=imperial&appid=fd4698c940c6d1da602a70ac34f0b147` (but with different query string values).
+For example, your endpoint will now look like this: `https://api.openweathermap.org/data/2.5/weather?zip=95050&units=imperial&appid=APIKEY` (but with different query string values and with your own API key instead of `APIKEY`).
 Query string parameters appear after the question mark `?` symbol and are separated by ampersands `&`.
 The order of query string parameters doesn't matter.

     Note that many APIs pass the API key in the header rather than as a query string parameter in the request URL.
 (If that were the case, you would click the **Headers** tab and insert the required key-value pairs in the header.
 But OpenWeatherMap passes the API key as a query string parameter.)